bisq-network/bisq-pricenode/README.md

 ## Bitcoin mining fee estimates

-The pricenode exposes a service API to Bisq clients under `/getFees`.
+The pricenode exposes a service API to Haveno clients under `/getFees`.

 This API returns a mining fee rate estimate, representing an average of several mining fee rate values retrieved from different `mempool.space` instances.